-- The tax department reopened all cases where person had traded in penny stock scripts identified by SEBI and investigation teams at Kolkatta and Delhi. - An effort was made to circulate a questionnaire which was to be asked to the assesse by issuing summon under 131 - The investigation and arguments of by department, - like very high profit earned with very small investment and in a short time - Companies having no financial substance and bad financial status had huge price rise - No logical person would invest in such a company - The assesse had no knowledge about the company or knowledge about the financials of the company. - The purchase and sales is through a tainted broker who has been fined by SEBI for price rigging. - Singular transaction entered which is never repeated. - Statements are given by directors and brokers of certain companies stating that they have provided accommodation entries. - The department has not been able to show any direct trail of money except in certain cases.
+- The tax department reopened all cases where person had traded in penny stock scripts identified by SEBI and investigation teams at Kolkatta and Delhi. - An effort was made to circulate a questionnaire which was to be asked to the assesse by issuing summon under 131 - The investigation and arguments of by department, - Extraordinary high profit earned with very small investment and in a short time - Companies having no financial substance and bad financial status had huge price rise. - No logical person would invest in such a company. - The assesse had no knowledge about the company or knowledge about the financials of the company and claims to have bought shares on some tip without naming who gave such a tip. - The purchase and sales is through a tainted broker who has been fined by SEBI for price rigging. - Singular transaction entered which is never repeated. - Statements are given by directors and brokers of certain companies stating that they have provided accommodation entries. - The department has not been able to show any direct trail of money except in certain cases.